GcMAF (Gc Protein derived Macrophage Activating Factor)

 • We ship Gc-MAF as a liquid in high quality multi-dose vials.
 After arrival the vials should be stored in the Freezer to maintain maximum activity until each injection.

-However, we recommend keeping the vials in the freezer
+However, for optimal preservation and long-term stability, we recommend storing vials in the freezer.

 Tests of Second Generation GcMAF